-What Is a Phase IV Clinical Trial?
+What Is a Phase IV clinical research study?

 How many participants are involved?

-Treatments being studied in phase IV clinical trials are already on the market and available to doctors and patients (even if they don’t join the study).
+Treatments being studied in phase IV research studies are already on the market and available to doctors and patients (even if they don’t join the study).
 In fact, the care provided in the study is very similar to the care patients can expect to receive outside of the study.
 In addition, because the treatments being studied have received FDA approval, phase IV studies are typically the safest phase to join as a participant.